antoniszczepanik/flats/README.md

-# AVM v2
+# Morizon WebScraper
-This repo contains webcrawslers written in scrapy.
+In this repo production ready spiders scraping www.morizon.com are scraped.

-To run on a ec2 instance ssh to instance and:
+To run scraper on ec2 instance ssh into instance and:

 1.Install requirements